-On the day of the Unashamed Project (September 30th, 2017), I woke up around 6:00 am, went into the community dorm bathroom and listened to God inspired and fueled songs while I got ready.
+On the day of the Unashamed Project (September 30th, 2017), I woke up around 6:00 a.m., went into the community dorm bathroom, listened to God inspired songs, and got ready.

 “TLGSTHP TLBHPWP Ps 29:11” was written on my hand.
 As I am sure it looked like another language or secret code (lol), Ethan asked what the letters stood for.
-I was then able to share Psalms 29:11, which I was clinging onto, with him.
-It says: “The Lord gives strength to his people; the Lord blesses his people with peace.”
+I was then able to share Psalm 29:11, a verse I was clinging onto, with him.
+It says “The Lord gives strength to his people; the Lord blesses his people with peace.”

-The results for round three were the most nerve racking!
-The remaining estimated twenty-five of us went inside a conference meeting type room back inside the library, where the five finalists were announced!
+The results for round three were the most nerve-racking!
+The remaining estimated twenty-five of us went inside of a conference meeting type room back inside of the library.
+That was where the five finalists were announced!
 Although I wasn’t a finalist, Ethan was!

 The girl who won the scholarship ministers through Spoken Word poems.
 After praying that God’s will be done, I rest in the fact that His plans are far greater than anything I could ever imagine on my own.
 I was joyful and am still so overwhelmed by having the opportunity to be a part of a movement of living unashamed for my Heavenly Father.
 He brought two new friends into my life and poured out His Holy Spirit upon us.
 We spoke with courage, confidence, and boldness.
 We reflected on the miracles God had done in and through us.
 We were inspired to keep praying and seeing miracles.